srijan-shukla/Assignment-repo/Task2_Kubernetes_Deployment/README.md

 ### 3. Install AWS ALB Ingress Controller, Cluster Autoscaler, Metrics Server, and Flask Calculator App using Helm

+Get Kubeconfig file for logging in to the cluster by running below command:

+    ```
+    aws eks --region ap-south-1 update-kubeconfig --name prod-fca
+    ```

 Navigate to the Helm charts directory in your workspace. and install the all 4 components bu runing following commands: